ksy141/openmscg/docs/source/intro.rst

 **This package also provides support for the following methods:**

-* Relative entropy
+* Relative entropy Minimization

-* Iterative boltzmann inversion
+* Boltzmann Inversion

-* Rapid local equilibrium Ultra Coarse-Graining
+* Rapid Local Equilibrium Ultra Coarse-Graining

+* Heterogeneous Elastic Network Modeling

+* Essential Dyanamics Coarse-Graining Mapping

 **The terminology and algorithms used in the code are explained the publications for these methods, which include:**